Burning Helix s.r.o.

 including trams, underground "metro and buses and one ticket allows you to travel on them all (download PDF maps here

 ).
-You can get tickets from machines like the one pictured to the right or you can get them from offices at main Metro stations and even in some Tabaks (newsagents).
+You can get tickets from machines like the one pictured to the right (coins only) or you can get them from offices at main Metro stations (a few machines/offices now take credit cards) and also in some "Tabaks" (newsagents).
 If you are doing lots of travelling/sightseeing in one day buy a 24 hour pass (it's not just one day until midnight, it is valid for a full 24 hours from the time of stamping not

 from the time of purchase so you can buy several if you want).
 You can stamp it at 14:00 one afternoon and still use it at 10:00 the following morning!
 If you are in the city for a longer period there is also a 3 day (72 hour) ticket available.
 The Metro stops at around midnight whereas trams and buses are replaced with a night service just after midnight (Night trams and buses start with a 5 e.g 51 and 501 - (download night service PDF maps here